Skip to content

 # Create a virtual env that uses the conda env as the system packages.

-# Only do the next line on initial set up:
+# Only do the next line on initial setup:

 python -m venv --system-site-packages /path/to/your/virtualenv